Chris Columbus (filmmaker): Early life

-Film career
+Career

 1984–1990: Early success

 Columbus' professional career began in the early 1980s, as a writer for the screenplay of Reckless (1984).
 Columbus later said, "it wasn't my best work.
 I intended it to be semi-biographical ... and the film was based on my attempts to break free.
 But the director turned it into a clumsy teen sex drama and the experience was so degrading."
-Dissatisfied, Columbus conceived a new screenplay whilst living in an apartment loft, a comedy-horror titled Gremlins (1984).
-In late 1981, he eventually received a phone call from Steven Spielberg who expressed an interest buying the script.
+Dissatisfied, Columbus conceived a new screenplay while living in an apartment loft, a comedy-horror titled Gremlins (1984).
+In late 1981, he eventually received a phone call from Steven Spielberg, who expressed an interest in buying the script.
 Upon release, the film was a critical success.
 Columbus then moved to Los Angeles to work for Spielberg's Amblin Entertainment, writing more scripts including The Goonies and Young Sherlock Holmes (both 1985).

 After staying in Los Angeles for two years, he said, "There's an unreality to the place, a lack of connection with real people."
 He decided to move back to New York City.
 He wrote episodes for the animated series Galaxy High (1986) and received screenwriting credit for Little Nemo: Adventures in Slumberland (1989).
 Columbus then started his directing career with the teen comedy Adventures in Babysitting (1987).
 The film received mixed reviews from critics and was regarded as a "mediocre debut".
-Next, he wrote and directed Heartbreak Hotel (1988) which is a story about Elvis Presley being kidnapped and finding himself offering counsel and help to a small-town family.
+Next, he wrote and directed Heartbreak Hotel (1988) which is a story about Elvis Presley being abducted and finding himself offering counsel and help to a small-town family.
 The film was a commercial failure at the box office and it also received mixed-to-negative reviews.

-In the late 1980s, fellow filmmaker John Hughes approached Columbus to direct Home Alone (1990), a comedy film written by Hughes, where eight-year old Kevin McCallister must defend his home from two burglars.
+In the late 1980s, fellow filmmaker John Hughes approached Columbus to direct Home Alone (1990), a comedy film written by Hughes, where eight-year-old Kevin McCallister must defend his home from two burglars.
 Columbus had left National Lampoon's Christmas Vacation before shooting started, because of a personality clash with actor Chevy Chase, who Columbus said treated him "like dirt".
 Columbus particularly enjoyed the Christmas theme of the Home Alone script and quickly accepted the offer.
 Subsequently, Columbus hired Macaulay Culkin, Joe Pesci, Daniel Stern, John Heard, and Catherine O'Hara as the principal cast.
 Filming took four months between February and May 1990 and the film was released to theaters on November 16, 1990, to commercial success.
 Home Alone grossed $285 million in North America and $190 million elsewhere for a worldwide $476.7 million, against a budget of $18 million.
 Nominated for two Academy Awards and two Golden Globe Awards, the film served as Culkin's breakthrough role.
 Dave Kehr of Chicago Tribune praised Hughes for writing recognizable characters, and Columbus for direction with "wit and warmth".
 Home Alone has since been regarded as a "classic" to watch during the holiday season.